What is a war binder and how do I create one? Plus everything you need to create a war binder or faith journal, including free downloads!

 PIN IT for later

 solutions for journaling

-When I started developing my product line for Live Oak Boutique, I originally wanted to create one large spiral bound notebook with different sections….for prayer, gratitude, bible study, etc. Something that was all inclusive so I didn’t have multiple journals.
+When I started developing my product line for Live Oak Nest, I originally wanted to create one large spiral bound notebook with different sections….for prayer, gratitude, bible study, etc. Something that was all inclusive so I didn’t have multiple journals.
 I wanted one journal that I could keep with my bible.
 But I knew If I had one journal with multiple sections, women would fill up one section before the others, and I didnt like that.
 So I kept looking for new ideas!

 I had been scrolling through Pinterest for ideas to create a War Room in our home, which is an idea based off of the movie War Room.
 As I was scrolling through Pinterest, I came across a War Binder!
 A single binder that doesn’t require a room or closet.
 Perfect!

 Many of the war binders I came across were created using a Traveler’s Notebook.
 I was new to the world of Traveler’s Notebooks, but I was instantly hooked!
 A Traveler’s Notebook is essentially a cover with elastic bands on the inside spine which allow you to insert and remove different notebooks or journals as needed.
 They come in MANY sizes and styles.
-But when I came across this system, I knew it was the perfect solution for Live Oak Boutique’s journals!
+But when I came across this system, I knew it was the perfect solution for Live Oak Nest’s journals!
 Using a traveler’s notebook cover allows you to swap out the journals as they fill up all while carrying only ONE notebook/binder!

 So what is a War Binder?